Hydrodynamics from Grad's equations: What can we learn from exact solutions?: The dynamic invariance principle

 Here $c$ is the Debye velocity of phonons, and $\tau_R $ is the characteristic time of resistive processes.
-Equations (\ref{Grad}) can be derived from the Boltzmann--Peierls kinetic equation, within the relaxation time approximation, by a method similar to the Grad method \cite{Berlin}.
-Eqs.\ (\ref{Grad}) provide the simplest model of a coupling between the hydrodynamic variable $e$ and the non-hydrodynamic variable ${\bfp}$, allowing for a qualitative description of both the diffusion and the second sound.
-Following the standard argumentation \cite{Berlin}, we observe the two limiting cases: 1).
-As $\tau_R \to 0$, the equation (\ref{equationb}) yields the Fourier relation ${\bfp}=-\frac{1}{3}\tau_R \nabla e$ which closes the equation (\ref{equationa}) to give the diffusion equation:
+Equations (\ref{Grad}) can be derived from the Boltzmann--Peierls kinetic equation, within the relaxation time approximation, by a method similar to Grad's method \cite{Berlin}.
+Equations (\ref{equationa}), (\ref{equationb}) provide the simplest model of coupling between the hydrodynamic variable $e$ and the non-hydrodynamic variable ${\bfp}$, allowing for a qualitative description of both the diffusion and the second sound.
+Following the standard argumentation \cite{Berlin}, we observe the two limiting cases: \begin{enumerate} \item{As $\tau_R \to 0$, equation (\ref{equationb}) yields the Fourier relation ${\bfp}=-\frac{1}{3}\tau_R \nabla e$ which closes (\ref{equationa}) to give the diffusion equation: